Stability Estimates for Some Parabolic Inverse Problems With the Final Overdetermination via a New Carleman Estimate: New Elements of This Paper and Known Results

+Our main new idea here is to arrange the mutual cancellation of parasitic integrals over $\left\{ t=0\right\} $ and $\left\{ t=T\right\} $, which conventionally occur in Carleman estimates for parabolic operators, see, e.g. \cite{Ksurvey}, \cite[theorems 2.3.1 and 9.4.1]{KL}, \cite[Chapter 4, \S 1]{LRS}.
+The only case when those parasitic integrals do not occur is the Carleman estimate of \cite{ImYam1}, which, however, does not work for our goal since the Carleman Weight Function (CWF) of \cite{ImYam1} decays exponentially at $t\rightarrow 0^{+}$ and $t\rightarrow T^{-}.$

-The key new idea of this paper is a new pointwise Carleman estimate for the parabolic operator.
-In this estimate, the Carleman Weight Function (CWF) is independent on $t$.
-The independence of the CWF on $t$ results in the mutual cancellation of parasitic integrals over $\left\{ t=0\right\} $ and $\left\{ t=T\right\} $ in the integral form of that Carleman estimate.
-This cancellation idea is used here\emph{\ for the first time. }On the other hand, in all known Carleman estimates for parabolic operators the CWFs depend on $t$ , see, e.g. \cite{ImYam1,ImYam2,Ksurvey}, \cite[section 2.3] {KL} and \cite[Chapter 4]{LRS}.
+To arrange that cancellation, we prove a new Carleman estimate for the parabolic operator, in which the CWF depends on $x$ and is independent on $t$ .
+To the best knowledge of the author, CWFs in all known Carleman estimates for parabolic operators depend on both $x$ and $t$, see, e.g. \cite {ImYam1,ImYam2,Ksurvey}, \cite[section 2.3]{KL} and \cite[Chapter 4, \S 1] {LRS}.